-While relaxing on golden beaches and taking in the natural sites is certainly a really big part of any Hawaiian vacation, there is so much more to Hawaii than rest and relaxation.
+While relaxing on golden beaches and taking in the natural sites is certainly a really big part of any holiday to Hawaii, there is so much more to Hawaii than rest and relaxation.
 This is a land that is rich in a very unique cultural heritage.
 Pu’uhonua O Honaunau National Historic Park is probably the place which gives you the most ‘bang for your buck’ as far as historical significance is concerned.
 Here you can see a vast menagerie of finely crafted ancient idols, for which Hawaii is fabled, as well as the ruins of temples and historical villages.

 Oahu is also home to the Hanuama Bay marine sanctuary, one of the world’s best snorkeling spots.
 Here, visitors can explore a now extinct volcano crater and see the exotic tropical reefs and fish which have reclaimed the area.